 Bull Travel Hack #2: Hotels Are More Expensive If You Book Directly

 Room costs are all based on supply and demand.
 Much like the stock market, they go up and down.
 Most hotels do not want to pay commissions to third parties, so the hotel typically has the best rate.
-Sure, they have best match guarantees, which are a bunch of hassle for “that one time,” you do find a lower price.
+Sure, they have the best match guarantees, which are many hassles for “that one time,” you do find a lower price.
 70% of the time, direct is the way to go to get the best deal.
 If you book direct, you can sometimes score amenities like free Wi-Fi, free parking, a room upgrade, or breakfast.
 Double up if you are a member of the hotel’s loyalty program.
 Triple up if you have the hotel’s credit card!

 Bull Travel Hack #3: Roundtrip Tickets Are Cheaper, Or More Expensive

-There is no rhyme or reason to this one.
+There is no rhyme or reason for this one.
 Both strategies work, and both can be “cheaper.”
-The bottom line on this is check sites like www.cheapoair.com that loves to pair up different carriers to combine two independent one ways on different airlines and see if the difference is worth it.
-Play with one way vs. round trips to compare.
-I always try to book in order of where we are going; I don’t like to backtrack.
+The bottom line is to check sites like www.cheapoair.com that love to pair up different carriers to combine two independent one ways on different airlines and see if the difference is worth it.
+Play with one-way vs. round trips to compare.
+I always try to book in order of where we are going; I wouldn’t say I like to backtrack.
 If it’s cheaper to do roundtrip tickets, then backtracking may be warranted.
 The best route all boils down to the overall cost, direction, and potential savings.
 There is no proven methodology that one approach trumps the other.

 Airlines based in the USA are not required to compensate you for most flight issues.
-The only one that is close to for sure is if you do get bumped due to the flight being oversold.
+The only one that is close to for sure is getting bumped due to the flight being oversold.
 In which case, The Department of Transportation requires the airline to compensate you.
 If you do get bumped due to overselling, make sure you have documentation or can prove it.
 Otherwise, it’s a moot point.
 As for weather issues, mechanical issues, or anything outside of the airline’s control, you are on your own.
-Not to say that an airline won’t assist, the point is unless they oversold the flight; in most cases, they have zero legal obligation to compensate you for anything.
+Not to say that an airline won’t assist; the point is unless they oversold the flight; they have zero legal obligation to compensate you for anything in most cases.
 For cancellations, they do have to rebook or refund you, but even this can be challenging.
 From the DOT direct, “Each airline has its policies about what it will do for passengers whose flights have been canceled.”
 It’s gray at best.
 They have to rebook you or refund you.
 What if the rebooking is in 3 days?
-What if getting a new flight will cost you three times as much?
+What if getting a new flight will costs you three times as much?
 See where I am going with this one?